Aahil78/ESP32S3/README.md

     - And more

 #2 NOTE: This is still a wip, new features and files will be added, there is no garuntee of stability, files still to be added.

+# Design
+This project is designed in EasyEDA Pro, and uses basic components.